NoobforAl/BusinessActor/README.md

 ## Help Api

-For request to rest api you need postman and you can load postman file in folder postman ( src/postman ).
+For request to rest api you need postman and you can load postman file in folder postman.

 ### Get Business Actor